-Aashish Khan Debsharma (Hindi: आशिष खान देबशर्मा, Urdu: آشیش خان) (born 5 December 1939) is an Indian classical musician, known for his virtuosity on the sarod.
-He is also a recipient of Government of India's of the Sangeet Natak Akademi Award and Fellows of the Royal Asiatic Society of Great Britain and Ireland being a high-profile performer, composer, and conductor, he is also an adjunct professor of Indian classical music at the California Institute of Arts, in the United States.
+Aashish Khan Debsharma (born 5 December 1939) is an Indian classical musician, a player of the Sarod.
+He was nominated for a Grammy Award in 2006 in the 'Best World Music' category for his album "Golden Strings of the Sarode".
+He is also a recipient of the Sangeet Natak Akademi Award.
+Besides being a performer, composer, and conductor, he is also an adjunct professor of Indian classical music at the California Institute of the Arts, and the University of California at Santa Cruz, in the United States.

 Family and life: